Eparchy of Lipljan

-Eparchy of Lipljan, later known as the Eparchy of Gračanica or the Eparchy of Novo Brdo (Епархија липљанска / Eparhija lipljanska) is one of the former historical Eastern Orthodox eparchies of Serbian Orthodox located in the central parts of Kosovo region.
-It is now part of Eparchy of Raška and Prizren.
-In older research, it was mistakenly identified as the bishopric of Ulpiana.
+Eparchy of Lipljan (Епархија липљанска), later known as the Eparchy of Gračanica or the Eparchy of Novo Brdo, is a former historical Eastern Orthodox eparchy located in the central parts of Kosovo.

 History

 In older research, the toponym of Lipjan was linked to Ulpiana, an important city of Roman antiquity.
 Archaeological and historiographical research in the recent decades has ruled out any links between the two sites.

 After the successful Byzantine conquests of 1018 and the establishment of imperial rule in Bulgarian and Serbian lands, by the order of emperor Basil II a new and autonomous Archbishopric of Ohrid was created in 1019, under the supreme ecclesiastical jurisdiction the Patriarchate of Constantinople.
 Imperial charters of 1019 and 1020 mention the Bishopric of Lipjan among eparchies under the jurisdiction of the autonomous Archbishopric of Ohrid.
 Until the beginning of the 13th century, archbishops of Ochrid were titled as metropolitans of all Bulgaria and Serbia.

 During 11th and 12th century Byzantines and Serbs fought several battles over the city of Lipjan.
-Sometime between 1185 and 1195, during the rule of Serbian "grand župan" Stefan Nemanja (1168-1196), Byzantine Empire finally ceded Lipljan to Serbia, but Eparchy of Lipljan still remained under the ecclesiastical jurisdiction of the Archbishipric of Ohrid.
+Sometime between 1185 and 1195, during the rule of Serbian Grand Prince Stefan Nemanja (1168–1196), Byzantine Empire finally ceded Lipljan to Serbia, but Eparchy of Lipljan still remained under the ecclesiastical jurisdiction of the Archbishopric of Ohrid.

-Under the jurisdiction of Serbian Orthodox Church

 The autocephaly of Orthodox Church in medieval Serbia was established in 1219 by Saint Sava who was consecrated as first Serbian archbishop by the Byzantine patriarch residing at that time in Nicaea.
 Since then, Eparchy of Lipljan was under the constant jurisdiction of Archbishop of Serbia.
-During the 13th century, bishops of Lipjan known by name were: Mavrojan, Varnava, Sava and Jovan.
+During the 13th century, bishops of Lipjan known by name were: Mavrojan, Varnava, Sava, and Jovan.
 Eparchy had jurisdiction over counties of Lipjan, Binačka Morava and Topolnica.
 At the beginning of the 14th century, bishops of Lipljan were Antonije and Ignjatije.
-In that time, during the final years of the reign of Serbian king Stefan Milutin (1282-1321), the grand complex of the Monastery of Gračanica was built as the seat for bishops of Lipjan.
+In that time, during the final years of the reign of Serbian king Stefan Milutin (1282–1321), the grand complex of the Gračanica Monastery was built as the seat for bishops of Lipjan.

 In 1346, Serbian Archbishopric was raised to the rank of Patriarchate with its see remaining in Peć.
 At the same time the Eparchy of Lipljan was raised by title to the rank of Metropolitanate.
 Bishops of Lipjan kept under their jurisdiction the region of central Kosovo with Gračanica and Novo Brdo.
 Period from the beginning of 13 century to the end of 14 century was the golden age for Orthodox Church in the region of central Kosovo with many monasteries and churches built by Serbian rulers and local Serbian nobility.
 In the middle of the 14th century, Bishop of Lipljan was Teodor, and second half of the 14th century, metropolitan of Lipjan was Simeon.
 In the first half of the 15th century, metropolitans of this eparchy were Dionisije and Dositej.